 You have decided that it is in your best interests to dissolve your marriage.
 You have several options to achieve this particular goal.
 You may choose to obtain a traditional divorce where you petition the court to dissolve your marriage.
 The attorneys of Benjamin-Wise Creary, PLLC. are prepared to assist you each and every step of the way in this process.

-The traditional contested dissolution of marriage process is adversarial where required documentation are filed with the clerk of courts, a judge is randomly assigned to your case and your spouse is generally personally served with those documents.
+The traditional contested dissolution of marriage process is adversarial where required documents are filed with the clerk of courts.
+A judge is then randomly assigned to your case and your spouse is generally personally served with those documents.
 Once your spouse receives the legal documents, he or she will have twenty (20) days to file a response to your documentation with the clerk of courts.
-The litigation requires the judge will determine all relevant issues in your case such as parental responsibility or parental rights, equitable distribution or division of marital assets and liabilities, alimony or spousal support, child support obligations of each party and other child related financial concerns and other ancillary issues attorney’s fees and costs.
+The litigation requires the judge determine all relevant issues in your case.
+These include parental responsibility or parental rights, equitable distribution or division of marital assets and liabilities, alimony or spousal support, child support obligations of each party, other child-related financial concerns, and other ancillary issues (attorney’s fees and costs).
 The litigation process requires each party to exchange financial information and attend mediation.
 Mediation is a legal proceeding where the parties must first attempt to resolve any and all pending issues prior to appearing before a judge for final resolution.
-If your issues are not resolved in mediation the matter is set for an evidentiary trial.
+If your issues are not resolved during mediation, the matter is set for an evidentiary trial.

-Additionally, you may choose to an uncontested dissolution of marriage action.
+Additionally, you may choose an uncontested dissolution of marriage action.
 Uncontested dissolution action refers to a process where the parties are fully cooperative and reach complete agreement.
-The attorneys of Benjamin-Wise Creary, PLLC assist you to present your spouse with reasonable written agreement and or parenting plan to resolving all relevant issues of your divorce.
-Once the agreement is accepted and fully executed we will file the agreement and other required documentation with the clerk of courts as a resolved action and set your final hearing.
+The attorneys of Benjamin-Wise Creary, PLLC assist you with presenting your spouse with reasonable written agreement and or parenting plan to resolving all relevant issues of your divorce.
+Once the agreement is accepted and fully executed we file the agreement and other required documentation with the clerk of courts as a resolved action and set your final hearing.

 To learn more about your legal options or to get started on your case, contact us today to schedule your consultation with a lawyer at our firm.